 \subsubsection{\yb-photon Entanglement Generation}

 There are five steps during the time-bin \yb-photon entanglement generation, illustrated in Figure~\ref{fig:ytterbium}(b) and explained below.

 \softpara{Reset}.
-The Reset stage creates an array of Yb atoms.
+The Reset stage creates an array of Yb atoms and takes $500~ms$ to complete.
 This process starts with the use of an oven to create a dilute atomic vapor of Yb atoms inside the room-temperature vacuum system of the device\cite{neutralatom}.
 Atoms are then laser cooled, trapped in optical tweezers, and rearranged to form a defect-free array of qubits.
-This must occur at the very first use of the device, but through various processes, the atoms eventually fall out of the tweezers.
-Thus, a periodic reset process that takes $500~ms$ reloads the register every 128 entanglement generation attempts\cite{covey}.
-The dotted border of the ``Reset'' box in Figure \ref{fig:ytterbium}(b) indicates it occurs periodically.
+This must occur at initialization of the device, but through various processes, atoms eventually fall out of the tweezers.
+In~\cite{covey}, the reset stage is repeated every 128 entanglement generation attempts to reload the register.
+The dotted border of the ``Reset'' box in Figure \ref{fig:ytterbium}(b) indicates this occurs periodically.

 \softpara{Initialization}.
-During the Initialization phase, we seek for a given Yb atom to start in the ground state $\ket{g}$.
-To overcome the 20 second lifetime of the ``clock" states ($\ket{e_\downarrow},\ket{e_\uparrow}$), the device undertakes a depumping procedure, moving any probability the atom is in $\ket{e_\downarrow}$ or $\ket{e_\uparrow}$, to $\ket{g}$, which takes a total of $51.4~\mu s$.
-Through this process, there is a $3\%$ probability the atom decays to a non-trappable state and is lost.
+During the Initialization phase, we set a given Yb atom to the ground state $\ket{g}$.
+To overcome the 20 second lifetime of the ``clock'' states ($\ket{e_\downarrow},\ket{e_\uparrow}$), the device undertakes a depumping procedure, moving any probability the atom is in $\ket{e_\downarrow}$ or $\ket{e_\uparrow}$, to $\ket{g}$.
+Depumping takes $51.4~\mu s$ to complete, with a $3\%$ probability the atom decays to a non-trappable state and is lost.

 \softpara{Cooling}.
-Physically, there is $1.4~ms$ of sub-doppler cooling (gray molasses and then electromagnetically induced transparency \cite{covey}) to keep the atom temperature below the tweezer trap's energy depth.
+To keep the atom temperature below the tweezer trap's energy depth, a $1.4~ms$ sub-doppler cooling (gray molasses and then electromagnetically induced transparency) is required.